How to Get Financial Aid for Trade Schools

 A personal loan could also be an option for a less-traditional training program.
 Personal loans may have a few drawbacks compared with private student loans.
 They may have higher annual percentage rates (APRs) and no in-school deferment, for example.
-On the plus side, there are few restrictions on how you can use the personal loan funds, so they you can usually use the money to pay for trade school tuition.
+On the plus side, there are few restrictions on how you can use personal loan funds.
+So, you can usually use the money to pay for trade school tuition.

 National Center for Education Statistics.
 "Postsecondary Certificates and Degrees Conferred."
 Accessed Jan.
 7, 2020.